Owls-Head-Solutions/OHS_Docker_Foundation/README.md

 • Oracle VM VirtualBox
 • Git MSYS-git UNIX tools

 2.)
 Download WP_Docker_Foundation from GitHub (don't clone) and drop it into the directory that you wish to work from.
+This directory
+MUST be within your user directory on Windows and Mac.
+Docker cannot access folders outside of your user's directory.
 Preferrably this is a directory that is a git repo for a new project.

 3.)
 Launch the Kitematic.
 Kitematic will automatically generate a new virtual machine by the name of "default"